-Analysis | What we just learned about the 2016 campaign from the redacted Mueller report
+Analysis | What we learned about the 2016 campaign from the redacted Mueller report

 Manafort sharing polling information

-• Trump campaign chairman Paul Manafort and his deputy Rick Gates shared polling information with their former business partner Konstantin Kilimnik multiple times over the course of the election, beginning months before August 2016 and continuing after an August 2 meeting in which Manafort shared his “strategy for winning Democratic votes in Midwestern states”, including Michigan, Minnesota, Pennsylvania and Wisconsin.
-(I/7,140)
+• Trump campaign chairman Paul Manafort and his deputy Rick Gates shared polling information with their former business partner Konstantin Kilimnik multiple times over the course of the election, starting months before and continuing after an Aug.
+2, 2016, meeting in which Manafort shared his “strategy for winning Democratic votes in Midwestern states,” including in Michigan, Minnesota, Pennsylvania and Wisconsin.
+(I/7 and 140)

-• Manafort, the report states, expected Kilimnik to share the information with people in Ukraine and with Deripaska.
-While the investigators couldn’t determine the reason for sharing the data, they didn’t find a connection between it and Russia’s interference effort.
+• Manafort, the report states, expected Kilimnik to share the information with people in Ukraine and with Russian oligarch Oleg Deripaska.
+The investigators could not determine the reason for sharing the data and did not find a connection between it and Russia’s interference effort.
 One possibility was that Manafort hoped to use the information and his position to be repaid on some debts.
 (I/129-131)

-• Gates suspected that Kilimnik was a “spy.”
+• Gates suspected Kilimnik was a “spy.”
 The FBI believes Kilimnik has ties to Russian intelligence.
 (I/134)

-• Manafort and Kilimnik also met in New York on May 6, 2016 where Manafort briefed Kilimnik on the campaign “expecting Kilimnik to pass the information back to individuals in Ukraine and elsewhere.”
+• Manafort and Kilimnik also met in New York on May 6, 2016, where Manafort briefed Kilimnik on the campaign, “expecting Kilimnik to pass the information back to individuals in Ukraine and elsewhere.”
 (I/138)

 The June 2016 Trump Tower meeting